ctphoenix/Python-Course-Material/chapter1.md

 def rand():
     """
-        Generates a random real number between -1 and 1.\n This function uses random.random, which generates\n
+        Generates a random real number between -1 and 1.
+        This function uses random.random, which generates
         random real number between 0 and 1.
     """
     return random.uniform(-1,1)